Tactics to Help You Excel with Google’s Responsive Search Ads

 It provides consumers with rich snippets of information that can appear more prominently in Search Engine Results Pages (SERPs).
 Schema Markup can be used to mark up all kinds of information from reviews to recipes.

-We have outlined below some of the most common types of Schema that could boost your SEO strategy.
+Throughout this blog we have outlined below some of the most common types of Schema and how to implement, all with the aim of boosting your SEO strategy.

 Local Business Schema makes it easier for search engines to determine where your business is based and what you offer.
 By adding this Schema you can increase your website’s visibility if your website’s details match the user’s search.
 When you search for a specific type of business such as a restaurant, you may notice that sometimes there is a carousel of listings.
 Local Business Schema should increase your chances of appearing in this feature.